jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="8_4_5"></a>
 ### [↖](#8_4)[↑](#8_4_4)[↓](#8_4_6) Global Aurora
+An Aurora global database consists of one primary AWS Region where your data is mastered, and up to five read-only secondary AWS Regions.
+You issue write operations directly to the primary DB cluster in the primary AWS Region.
+Aurora replicates data to the secondary AWS Regions using dedicated infrastructure, with latency typically under a second.
 * Aurora Cross Region Read Replicas:
   * Useful for disaster recovery
   * Simple to put in place